 Macaron Shells

-- 108 grams fine-ground almond flour (or blanched, slivered almonds)
+- 108 grams (1 scant cup) of finely ground almond flour (or blanched, slivered almonds)

 - 3 egg whites (about 90g)